gabegush/stock_analysis/README.md

 You must have a PostgreSQL server created to make any changes to the portfolios.
 Edit the database properties to whatever you'd like, in the methods starting on lines 653 and 680 of wireframe.java.

+You must have a folder titled "resources."
+Add the two .jpg files to this folder.

 You must have internet connection to run analysis.

 ## Clarification of Files